 Pi is the most studied number in the world of mathematics and also one of the most loved treats in the world of desserts.
-The first three digits of Pi — 3.14 have turned the 14th of March (today) into a day of celebration where we all raise our forks to some good
+The first three digits of Pi — 3.14 have turned 14 March (Saturday) where we raise our forks to some good

 Sugar pie from Depot